mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 The available options vary depending on the selected model.
 If an option is only available for a specific model type, the model type is listed.
 If no model type is specified, the option is applicable to all model types.

 - **model_id**: (Optional) Enter a custom name for the model to use as a reference.
-By default, H2O automatically generates an ID containing the model type (for example, `gbm-6f6bdc8b-ccbc-474a-b590-4579eea44596`).
+By default, Tetra automatically generates an ID containing the model type (for example, `gbm-6f6bdc8b-ccbc-474a-b590-4579eea44596`).

 - **training_frame**: (Required) Select the dataset used to build the model.